emisnpos/Test_automation_practice/README.md

 # Test_automation_practice
-This is  https://testautomationu.applitools.com/ Selenium_webdriver_with_Java practice
+This My first tutorial about selenium in java, https://testautomationu.applitools.com/ Selenium_webdriver_with_Java New tutorial what I learnd about jUnit5, https://testautomationu.applitools.com/junit5-tutorial/